-So much has happened in 2012 in the App Store.
+So much has happened in the App Store.
 Tons of new apps, a new iTunes Store design on iOS6 and the Mac.
 We thought now would be a good time to get some perspective and look back at this very healthy and very busy app economy.

 Before you dive into our insanely amazing and priceless infographic, here are some of the observations: